Methods of SQL Injections Detection

 Detection of SQL injections is somewhat similar to email spam filtration.
 The problems, developers of such systems to solve, are also similar.

 So let’s take a look at the methods of spam filtration used by email servers:

-- Analyzing text of messages with various algorithms (Bayesian filtering for example).
+- Analyzing the text of messages with various algorithms (Bayesian filtering for example).